20 mins read

-Everything You Need To Know To Take Your Quantity Takeoff To The Next Level
+Everything You Need to Know to Take Your Quantity Takeoff to the Next Level

 Regardless of the nature of a project, the best-laid plans are only as good as the measurements used to make them.
 This is where creating an accurate quantity takeoff (QTO) comes into play.
 As an integral part of the cost estimation process, QTOs enable estimators to simplify a large project by splitting it into smaller, more manageable sections in greater detail.